 DISCLAIMER: THIS POST CONTAINS AFFILIATE LINKS – THIS MEANS I MIGHT EARN A SMALL COMMISSION WHEN YOU BUY A PRODUCT/SERVICE (AT NO EXTRA COST TO YOU.
 MORE ABOUT IT HERE.

-Best Time to Visit Seattle for 3 Days
+Best Time to Visit Seattle

 Bring layers as the weather can fluctuate.
-The city can get windy and rainy at times too.
+The city can get windy and rainy at times, too.

-Where to Stay in Seattle for 3 Days
+Where to Stay For 3 Days in Seattle

-If you’re on a budget The Best Western Pioneer Square Downtown has a good location.
+- If you’re on a budget, The Best Western Pioneer Square Downtown has a good location.

 Tips for Solo Female / Security

 Better to be prepared and bring some extra funds for sightseeing.
-Tap is drinkable though so you can save by bringing a reusable water bottle and some pre-packaged snacks on your trip.
+Tap is drinkable, though, so you can save by bringing a reusable water bottle and some pre-packaged snacks on your trip.

 One of my favorite stops was The Biscuit Bitch for breakfast.
 It was so good I had breakfast there twice.
 Plus, it was a lot of fun.